dlotter/dlotter/README.md

 ## Hello World! 🚀

 My name is Diego Lottermann and I help companies make data initiatives a reality.
-I also study economics at [FEA/USP](https://www.fea.usp.br/en) and was the founder of [FEA.dev](https://www.instagram.com/fea.dev/).
+I was the founder of [FEA.dev](https://www.instagram.com/fea.dev/).

 Here you'll find topics that I'm passionate about, such as:
-- Data Science/Engineering
+- Data Science
-- Econometrics
-- Causal Inference
+- Data Engineering

 ##